Robert Howard (Royalist): Danvers

 Howard's probable illegitimate son Robert was recognised by his mother's husband as his son and heir.
-He became 2nd Viscount Purbeck, after the first Lord Purbeck's death on 18 February 1657; but Robert renounced his claim to the title during the Civil War.
-(Robert’s eldest son, also called Robert, attempted to reclaim the title, but it was denied him by the House of Lords in 1678, on the grounds that his father was illegitimate.)
+He became 2nd Viscount Purbeck, after the first Lord Purbeck's death on 18 February 1657; but Robert renounced his claim to the title in 1658.
+He was again declared Viscount Purbeck by the House of Lords in 1660, but was declared not entitled to the honour in 1678, on the grounds that his birth was illegitimate.
 Upon marriage Robert took the name of his wife and became known as Robert Danvers.